wRadion/10FFDiscordBot/README.md

 Plus **Competitions Taken** roles.

+### Roles Removal

+The bot can **remove** a role from you if your profile don't meet the new requirements.

-### Verified ✅
+### WPM roles

-If you reach 200+ WPM in normal or advanced, the bot will automatically remove your **Verified ✅** role (if you have one).
-A Discord moderator will have to check manually your new speed to (re)add the role.

-## Additional Information

-If you're not happy with your max scores (you think it's too high, or you wish to use your average), you can add your requested roles for normal and advanced:
+If you're not happy with your WPM roles (if you wish to use your average instead of your max), you can add your requested roles for normal and advanced:
 ```
 !roles https://10fastfingers.com/user/209050/ 150 130
 ```
 Even though I can have the **170-179 WPM** and the **140-149 WPM (Advanced)** roles with the max detected scores, the command above will give me the **150-159 WPM** and **130-139 WPM (Advanced)** roles.

+Obviously, you can't request a WPM role that is higher that your highest score.
+The bot only sees your last 400 tests in normal+advanced.

-### Language
+#### Language

 If your main language (the language in which you did the most tests) is not the language you wish to use for your WPM roles, you can add it to the command:
 ```